dividuum/info-beamer/doc/manual.md

     end

 This will try to create a connection to a running VNC server on `192.168.1.1`.
-The server must not be password protected (since XXX doesn't support any kind of authentication).
+The server must not be password protected (since `info-beamer` doesn't support any kind of authentication).
 If you create the server, be sure that you are in a secure environment.
 Inside `node.render` the content of the remote desktop is drawn onto the screen.

 ### Using GLSL Shaders

-XXX supports GLSL shaders.
+`info-beamer` supports GLSL shaders.
 Shaders are small programs that run on the GPU.
 They enable various realtime effects using the raw power of your GPU.
 Shaders come in pairs: A vertex shader and a fragment shader.
 Vertex shaders are responsible for transforming 3D positions.
 Fragment shaders then calculate the color displayed on each visible pixel of the transformed object.
 Fragment shaders can be used to create stunning realtime effects.
-XXX enables you to pass numeric values and additional textures into the shader.
+`info-beamer` enables you to pass numeric values and additional textures into the shader.
 This allows you to do all kinds of crazy stuff like for example blending videos with static textures.

 `samples/shader` contains a small basic shader example: